 It doesn’t even have to be a big one, nor does it have to be just one!
 My friend Tanya climbed Mt.
 Kilimanjaro this summer to celebrate her wedding anniversary and raise money for Zoe’s Trust, a charity in honor of her sister.
 She’s a middle aged mother of three, and she did it.
 Are there any hills within driving distance of your house?
 GO.
 Get your boots on and do it this weekend.
 Stop making excuses!

 The perfect adventure for those who want to carry their homes with them.
 Sailing pulls at my heart strings, and we’ll probably live on a boat at some point.
 My brother spent 5 years circumnavigating after he graduated university.
 We’ve always had boats in our family.
 I grew up reading Joshua Slocum and Thor Heyerdahl.
-On the island we’re living on now, there are countless boats for sale.
-Why not come and buy one?
+On an island we lived on in Thailand a few years back, there were countless boats for sale.
+Why not go and buy one?
 Take the classes you need to learn the “hard things” and set sail.
 People like Toast Floats do it every day.

 Walk & serve